Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Discussion

-In this study, age was identified as a key factor, with older patients contributing more to most conditions.
+The exceptional predictive power of specific ECG features highlights their ability to reliably identify neurocognitive disorders from a single ECG.
+Consistently high AUROC scores in both internal and external validations demonstrate the robustness of these features across diverse cohorts.
+The distinct patterns observed across physiological systems underscore the intricate connection between cardiac and neurocognitive health.
+In this study, age was identified as a key factor, with older patients contributing more to most disorders.
 This is consistent with well-documented evidence of brain and structural degeneration associated with aging.
-For example, previous research has reported abnormal electroencephalograms in patients over 45 years old with conditions such as senile and arteriosclerotic psychosis, involutional psychosis, psychosis with mental deficiency, manic-depressive states, psychoneurosis, and schizophrenia \cite{doi:10.1176/ajp.101.1.82}.
+For example, previous research has reported abnormal electroencephalograms in patients over 45 years old with disorders such as senile and arteriosclerotic psychosis, involutional psychosis, psychosis with mental deficiency, manic-depressive states, psychoneurosis, and schizophrenia \cite{doi:10.1176/ajp.101.1.82}.